health sciences

 The Faculty of Health Sciences

-The Faculty is located on the unceded traditional territories of the Coast Salish peoples, including the səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), Sḵwx̱wú7mesh Úxwumixw (Squamish) and xʷməθkʷəy̓əm (Musqueam) Nations at the SFU Burnaby campus.
-Created in 2005, the Faculty's mission is to improve the health of individuals and populations and to reduce health inequities through excellence in interdisciplinary research and education, in partnership with local, national and global communities.
-The Faculty is committed to social justice, respect for human dignity, and equity.
-The successful candidate will join a diverse and dynamic team of more than 50 multi-disciplinary faculty members and will have the opportunity to engage with and teach outstanding students in the PhD, MSc, MPH, and BA/BSc programs.
-The Faculty maintains collaborative agreements and partnerships with the BC government, regional health authorities, the First Nations Health Authority, research centres, and other health agencies.
+The Faculty of Health Sciences (FHS) was created in 2005 with a mission to improve the health of individuals and populations and reduce health inequitites through excellence in interdisciplinary research and education, in partnership with local national, and global communities.
+FHS is committed to social justice, respect for human dignity, and equity.
+The successful candidate will be supported by a collegial, interdisciplinary faculty who employ various approaches to understanding complex biological and societyal relationships contributing to health.
+The successful candidate will join a diverse and dynamic team of more than 50 multidisciplinary faculty members and will be able to engage with and teach undergraduate students in the BA/BSc programs and graduate students in MPH/MSc/PhD programs.

-SFU is an equity employer and encourages applications from all qualified individuals, including women, persons with disabilities, racialized persons, Indigenous Peoples, people of all sexual orientations and gender identities, and others who may contribute to the further diversification of the University.
-SFU is committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
-Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, ensure that equal opportunity is afforded to all who seek employment at the University, and treat all employees equitably.
-Candidates who belong to equity-deserving groups are particularly encouraged to apply.
+Simon Fraser University is an institution whose strength is based on our shared commitments to diversity, equity, and inclusion.
+Diversity is an underlying principle of our Strategic Vision, which pledges SFU to “foster a culture of inclusion and mutual respect, celebrating the diversity reflected among its students, faculty, staff, and our community.”
+SFU is committed to ensuring no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
+Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, including Indigenous peoples, persons with disabilities, racialized persons and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
+Candidates that belong to underrepresented groups are particularly encouraged to apply.

 At the intersection of innovative education, cutting-edge research, and community outreach lies Simon Fraser University, Canada’s engaged university.
 With three campuses located in beautiful British Columbia’s largest municipalities—Vancouver, Burnaby and Surrey—our students, faculty and staff are privileged to live, work, and play on the traditional unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), q̓íc̓əy̓ (Katzie), kʷikʷəƛ̓əm (Kwikwetlem), Qayqayt, Kwantlen, Semiahmoo and Tsawwassen Peoples.